llvm/circt/tools/circt-lec/README.md

 `c1` and `c2` options, otherwise the first module in the appropriate file will be selected.

+`comb` operations are currently supported only on binary state logic.

 ##### Command-line options
 - `--c1=<module name>` specifies a module name for the first circuit
 - `--c2=<module name>` specifies a module name for the second circuit